Substance abuse is a life-limiting and often life-destroying disability

 Job preparedness instruction focuses on specific challenges such as stress management, building self-esteem, conflict resolution and dealing with anger constructively.

-Following your four-week stay, you will continue to receive support from your VR counselor and will be encouraged to participate in community support groups as you return to work and a substance-free lifestyle.
+You will continue to receive support from your VR counselor and will be encouraged to participate in community support groups as you return to work and a substance-free lifestyle.

 This treatment is voluntary and you must be substance-free for at least three days before admission.